Corneliox/UAS-Machine-Learning/readme.md

 - If u see the report later, it said it using 15.4 G GPU_mem tho hahahahh, God so Good to me that its nor crashing

 Wish me luck so this program can run well

+##### 10.36 PM
+YOLO V5x is done with some adjustment before but its fine

+##### 11.13 PM
+Repair the parameter, and now its ready to take the other YOLO...
+Thnaks GOD its already done..

+Will continue this project tommorow